Amboise: Charming Visitors Since Leonardo da VinciBy Rick Steves

 When travelers ask me where to stay in the Loire Valley, I tell them Amboise is the best home base for first-timers.
 It offers handy access to important châteaux such as Chenonceau, Blois, Chambord, and Cheverny.
 It also has good train connections and public transportation options, making it the preferable choice if you don't want to rent a car or bike.

 Those transportation links also put it also under some development pressure.
-The TGV bullet trains can get you to Paris in an hour, and cheap flights to England make it a prime second-home spot for many Brits, including Sir Michael Philip "Mick" Jagger.
+The TGV bullet trains can get you to Paris in well under two hours, and cheap flights to England make it a prime second-home spot for many Brits, including Sir Michael Philip "Mick" Jagger.

 What makes Amboise so attractive to ancient nobles and modern commuters makes it appealing to tourists, too.
 If you have a passion for anything French — philosophy, history, elegant architecture, food, wine — you'll find it here.